YoussBGD/ssm-dta/README.md

 ## D- Overview of the code files

-The SSM-DTA project consists of several Python files that work together to provide the functionality for drug-target binding affinity prediction.
+-The SSM-DTA project consists of several Python files that work together to provide the functionality for drug-target binding affinity prediction.
 Here's an overview of each file:

 - app.py: This file contains the FastAPI application that defines the API endpoints for processing files and handling file uploads.
 - main.py: This file contains the main script that performs the preprocessing, feature extraction, and affinity prediction using the SSM-DTA model.